-The Autosupport feature generates a report called an ASUP.
-The ASUP shows system identification information, consolidated output from a number of Data Domain system commands, and entries from various log files.
+The Autosupport feature generates a report that is called an Auto Support log (ASUP).
+The ASUP shows system identification information, consolidated output from several system commands, and entries from various log files.
 Extensive and detailed internal statistics appear at the end of the report.
-This report is designed to aid Data Domain Support in debugging system problems.
+This report is designed to aid Support in debugging system problems.

-An ASUP is generated every time the file system is started, which is usually once per day.
-However, the file system can be started more than once in a day.
+An ASUP is generated as scheduled, which is usually once per day.
+Additionally, every time the file system starts, the system generates a new ASUP.